Buying Guides

 How to Set Your Ceiling Fan Direction for Summer and Winter - Bees Lighting

 Ceiling fans are a staple in many homes, providing comfort and energy savings throughout the year.
-But did you know that changing the direction of your ceiling fan can have a significant impact on your comfort and energy efficiency?
+Did you know that changing the direction of your ceiling fan can greatly affect your comfort and save energy?

 Understanding the Basics of Ceiling Fan Direction